 Diet and Nutrition

-Deerhounds need about 3 to 4 cups of dry food each day, which should be divided into two meals.
+Deerhounds need about three to four cups of dry food each day, which should be divided into two meals.
 They are prone to bloating and if they gulp their food or eat too much at one time, they risk this condition.
 When a bloated stomach becomes twisted, it is a medical emergency.

 Monitor your dog's weight to prevent obesity.
-A dog's needs will change as he ages and you should discuss appropriate feeding schedules, amount of food, type of food, and exercise with your veterinarian.
+A dog's needs will change as it ages and you should discuss appropriate feeding schedules, amount of food, type of food, and exercise with your veterinarian.

 More Dog Breeds and Further Research

-Before you decide whether a Scottish deerhound is the right dog for you, be sure to do plenty of research.
+Before you decide whether a Scottish deerhound is right for you, be sure to do plenty of research.
 Talk to other Scottish deerhound owners, reputable breeders, and rescue groups to learn more.

 If you’re interested in similar breeds, look to these to compare pros and cons.